swiftlang/swift/docs/README.md

 - [OptimizerCountersAnalysis.md](/docs/OptimizerCountersAnalysis.md):
-  TODO: Consider breaking up into a how-to guide on dumping and analyzing the counters and an explanation for the the counter collection system.
+  TODO: Consider breaking up into a how-to guide on dumping and analyzing the counters and an explanation for the counter collection system.
 - [Testing.md](/docs/Testing.md):
   TODO: Consider splitting into a how-to guide on writing a new test case and an explanation for how the compiler is tested.